← All workflows

 How it works

 3. 3.
-Each certificate is analyzed requirement-by-requirement against agreement terms
+Each certificate and endorsement is analyzed requirement-by-requirement against contractual terms

 4. 4.
-Review the compliance report and export broker-ready deficiency instructions (DOCX, PDF)
+Review the compliance determination and broker-ready deficiency instructions, then export (DOCX, PDF)

 What you get